-b. a copy of the diploma or certificate as referred to in Article 10 or 16 of the Enrolment Reulations, and, if requested, the corresponding list of marks.
+- 12. When you first8 apply for enrolment in a study programme via Studielink, your identity and prior education will be checked centrally.
+If central verification is not possible, you must submit the following documents to the university: - a) a copy of a valid passport or European identity card; - b) a copy of the diploma or certificate as referred to in Article 10 or 16 of the Enrolment Reulations, and, if requested, the corresponding list of marks9.